Effective testing

 Supply fresh state to multiple tests🔗

-To conveniently provide each test with that fresh state, available as a context via this, define a custom DSL function:
+To conveniently provide each test with fresh state, available as a context via this, use a fixture and provide its value as a context for each test:

 testSuite("Multiple tests with fresh state") {